vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </pre>
 </div>

-In this case, the documents must be in the top 100 hits returned from the nearest neighbor search operator and match at least one of the query terms.
+In this case, the documents exposed to ranking must match at least one of the query terms (for WAND to retrieve it).

-Finally, it is possible to combine hybrid search with filters:
+It is also possible to combine hybrid search with filters:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>